anonymous-ICML2025/rebuttal_April1st/H2Qr/README.md

 ## Response Figure 1 to answer questions about interpretability
-#### K (latent dimension) was set to 2 for sciLaMA on a sample of fetal liver atlas dataset
+#### visualization of 2 sciLaMA latent dimensions on a sample fetal liver atlas dataset
 ![alt text](https://github.com/anonymous-ICML2025/rebuttal_April1st/blob/main/Figures/Interpretability.png)
-##### Captions: The visualization cell embedding (middle-left, dots are cells, colored by cell type annotations) and contexutal gene embedding (middle-right, dots are genes), both are 2D (latent node number = 2).
-The cell embedding visualizations on the top and bottom are colored by the expression level of genes that are sampled from different regions of contexutal gene embedding.
+##### Captions: The visualization cell embedding (middle-left, dots are cells, colored by cell type annotations) and contexutal gene embedding (middle-right, dots are genes), where each dimension is corresponding.
+The cell embedding visualizations on the top and bottom are colored by the expression level of genes that are sampled from different 2D regions of contexutal gene embedding.

 ---
 ## Response Tables 1-2 to answer questions about dataset scope (two more benchmarking datasets)